Some people think that getting clean hot tub filters simply means buying a new one to replace the old one.

 1. Take the filter out of your hot tub and place it on an area like your patio or a tarp in your yard.

-2. Spray the filter generously with the filter cleaner of your spray bottle.
-Be sure to insert each fold of the filter media.
+2. Spray the filter generously with the filter cleaner in your spray bottle.
+Be sure to spray into all the folds of the filter.

-3. Allow the filter to stand for at least 2 hours to allow the cleaner to penetrate dirt and grime.
+3. Allow the filter to stand for at least 2 hours to allow the cleaner to fully penetrate.

-5. Let the filter dry for 24 hours.
+6. Let the filter dry out for as long as is necessary.

 Tricks and Tips To Get The Cleanest Filter